hishamsajid/kfplatform/README.md

 ## About Karachi Futures

-[Karachi Futures](http://karachifutures.com/) is a research initiative cum tech shop aiming to understand the social and economic problems of Karachi in a much more deeper quantitative and qualitative sense.
+[Karachi Futures](http://karachifutures.com/) is a research initiative + tech shop aiming to understand the social and economic problems of Karachi in a much more deeper quantitative and qualitative sense.
 Our role is to research factors that may influence the future of Karachi, with the purposeof enabling a much smarter, digital enabled and overall better city – ready to leapfrog into the 4th Industrial Revolution.